janekh/triggeredAutocomplete/README.md

 jQuery UI Triggered Autocomplete
 ====================

-This widget lets you search for users to @mention in your posts.
+This widget lets you search for users to @mention or add #hashtags in your posts.
 It works very much like Facebook and Google+ in that it supports users with spaces in their name.
-It writes to a hidden field with the user ID's formatted in this way: @[12345] while showing @username in the input box.
+It writes to a hidden field with the ID's formatted in this way: <trigger>[12345].
 You can save the encoded string for easier parsing at display time.

 ```
 $('#inputbox').triggeredAutocomplete({
 	hidden: '#hidden_inputbox,
 	source: "/search.php",
-	trigger: "@",
+	trigger: "@#",
 	maxLength: 25
 });
 ```